 We have to remember these elite prospects are going to the worst team in the NFL for a reason.
 They have more holes on their roster than just the quarterback.
 The ability to get out of the pocket and create in the open brings such a massive boost to a player’s value.

-Where should you draft Justin Fields in dynasty rookie mock drafts?
+Where should you draft Fields in dynasty rookie drafts?

 Playing the quarterback position in the NFL might be the most challenging thing you can do in sports.
 Everything from learning how to be a professional, getting to know teammates and a new playbook, to performing against the best in the world all has to happen at breakneck speed.
 You can slow that down by being an incredible athlete.

-Fields should go directly after Trevor Lawrence in rookie drafts.
-The only thing that changes is the gap.
-If you are in a Superflex league, taking Fields at the 1.02 is perfectly reasonable.
-It’s likely a 50/50 between him and Najee Harris.
+Fields should go directly after Lawrence and possibly Lance in rookie drafts.
+If you are in a Superflex dynasty league, taking Fields at the 1.02 is perfectly reasonable.
+It’s likely a 50/50 between him Lance.

 Want more fantasy football analysis and news?